devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/creating-application/workflow-ci-pipeline/linked-ci-pipeline-2.png)

-3. Select the aaplication in which the source CI pipeline is present.
+3. Select the application in which the source CI pipeline is present.

 4. Select the source CI pipeline.